globalviking/keyboard-layouts/README.md

 2. Add keyboard layout to /usr/share/X11/xkb/rules/xfree86.lst

-For exambple one or more of the following lines depending on what keyboard layout(s) you want. intl-wide       us: English (US, wide, intl., with dead keys) wide            br: Portuguese (Brazil, wide) colemak-mod-dh-wide us: English (Colemak Mod-DH, wide)
+For example one or more of the following lines depending on what keyboard layout(s) you want. intl-wide       us: English (US, wide, intl., with dead keys) wide            br: Portuguese (Brazil, wide) colemak-mod-dh-wide us: English (Colemak Mod-DH, wide)